dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

 affect performance.
 Ocean tools perform this mapping heuristically so simply rerunning a problem might improve results.
-Advanced users may customize the mapping by directly using the :doc:`minorminer </docs_minorminer/source/sdk_index>` tool, setting a minor-embedding themselves (or some combination), or using D-Wave's :doc:`problem-inspector </docs_inspector/sdk_index>` tool.
+Advanced users may customize the mapping by directly using the :doc:`minorminer </docs_minorminer/source/sdk_index>` tool, setting a minor-embedding themselves, or using

-For example, consider the solution to the AND problem on a D-Wave QPU demonstrated in :ref:`using_qpu`.
+D-Wave's :doc:`problem-inspector </docs_inspector/sdk_index>` tool.

+For example, the :ref:`and` example submits the BQM representing an AND gate to a D-Wave system, which requires mapping the problem's logical variables to qubits on the QPU.
+The code below invokes D-Wave's :doc:`problem-inspector </docs_inspector/sdk_index>` tool to visualize the minor-embedding.

 .. note:: The next code requires the use of Ocean's problem inspector.